You have come to the right place to find the best kids toys. Read on for my speech therapist's insider tips.

 When your child is actively engaged in playing (not watching TV or pressing buttons on a battery operated toy), he or she is developing cognitive, speech, and language skills!!

-Click here to review how to play with your best kids toys
+If you are confused on how to actually play with your child, click here to review how to play with your best kids toys.

 Now, I understand how tempting it is to buy the new shiny toy because everyone is doing but try to refrain.
 Kids get tired of these toys and then they collect dust in the corner.